 - If you go with children they will be fascinated by the tour, but the younger ones might be scared by the realism of some scenarios or the visit to the Forbidden Forest.
 Just keep this in mind in case you want to avoid these rooms.

 - Where to eat: Don't forget to stop by the bar if you want to try the famous butterbeer or the Frog café if you want a chocolate frog.
-There is no place to eat in the surrounding area, so if your visit coincides with lunchtime, you will only have the opportunity to eat in the restaurant set up by the studio, where the price will not be very cheap.
+In the surroundings there is no place to eat, so if your visit coincides with lunchtime, you will only have the opportunity to eat in the restaurant set up by the studio where the price will not be very cheap.

 - Souvernirs: The gift store is also a must, even if it is only to get our teeth long.
 Here you will find all the merchandising of the saga available.
 You can take pictures, but don't let the camera spoil the experience; better to live it than to record it.

 Organize your own tour of Harry Potter locations in London